anonymouscones/anonymous/Reviewer_xCLD/README.md

-# Author response to reviewer xCLD
+# Author response to Reviewer xCLD

 ##  Interpolation results between the activation of different concepts